ronin-rb/ronin-code-sql/README.txt

 == INSTALL:

-  $ sudo gem install ronin-sql
+  $ sudo gem install --no-rdoc ronin-sql

+* Due to a bug in RDoc ronin-sql must be installed with RDoc documentation disabled.

 == EXAMPLES: